 “As people know, fires create their own weather systems, so the wind was driving the cinder attacks and it was coming off the ground and all you could see was sparks and fire going everywhere,” he says.
 “The smoke was thick as, and it was hot—bloody hot.
 It was dark, but the sky was crimson red.
 It looked like the sky was on fire.
 And it was like that for days.”

 Even after the first wave of flames had swept through, embers and spot fires continued to wreak havoc on Glenn’s property.
-Armed with a firefighting pump and two 25,000 liter water tanks, he dug in his heels and did everything in his power to keep the fires at bay.
-One tank ruptured after a few hours, spilling thousands of liters of precious water before burning to the ground.
+Armed with a firefighting pump and two 25,000 litre water tanks, he dug in his heels and did everything in his power to keep the fires at bay.
+One tank ruptured after a few hours, spilling thousands of litres of precious water before burning to the ground.
 The remaining tank melted as it drained, the plastic disintegrating down to the rapidly lowering waterline as Glenn doused off the flames.
 Then his pump caught alight.

 “I had my fire pump on a trailer, and the trailer caught fire so I had to put it out as well,” he recalls.
 “So I’m standing there extinguishing my firefighting equipment; I’m using the pump to put itself out.”